felipelm/django-nginx-reactjs-docker/rm_setup_and_git_commands.md

 ```

 ### Merging a change

-Do not merge into master fromt he command line.
-Only do so with a merge request that is reviewed by another developer
+Do not merge into master from the command line.
+Only do so via a merge request on github that is reviewed by another developer